XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 How Many Points Per Segment Pair

 The minimum is one shared point per adjacent segment pair.
 Two is more reliable.
-For tunnel and narrow corridor projects using Narrow Mode, the requirement is 2 points at each connection, placed at least 16 ft (5 m) apart, with strict position and orientation consistency requirements between the 2 takes.
-This is covered in detail in the Field Collection section.
+For tunnel and narrow corridor projects using Narrow Mode, the requirement is 2 points at each connection, placed at least 16 ft (5 m) apart, with strict position and orientation consistency requirements between the two takes.
+This is covered in detail in 5.3 Field Collection.

 Permanent Control Points for Recurring Projects